|NYU Hospital for Joint Diseases|

 After surgery, make sure you also do the following:

 - Make sure your dentist knows that you have a knee replacement.
-You should be given antibiotics before all dental surgery for the rest of your life
+Talk with your orthopaedic surgeon about whether you need to take antibiotics prior to dental procedures.

 Extending the Life of Your Knee Implant

 Currently, more than 90% of modern total knee replacements are still functioning well 15 years after the surgery.
 Following your orthopaedic surgeon's instructions after surgery and taking care to protect your knee replacement and your general health are important ways you can contribute to the final success of your surgery.